delaval-htps/parkingsystem/README.md

 ### Testing

 The app has unit tests and integration tests written.
-More of these need to be added and in some places that can be seen mentioend as `TODO` comments.
+More of these need to be added and in some places that can be seen mentioned as `TODO` comments.
 The existing tests need to be triggered from maven-surefire plugin while we try to generate the final executable jar file.

 To run the tests from maven, go to the folder that contains the pom.xml file and execute the below command.